wa.gov.au All contents copyright Government Western Australia. All rights reserved.

 How do I pay for my parking?

 The parking at QEIIMC is set up on a Pay As You Go system.
 Each user will be provided with a Smart Parker Card which will be used to add credit onto your parking account.
 You can pre-load funds using the Smart Parker kiosk machines or set up your account online.
-Refer to your original set up email from Capella Parking.
+Refer to your original set up email from IPG Parking.

 I have updated my credit card details but my account has not topped up?